finnynj/react-contacts-server/README.md

 # Server for Contacts Project

-This is a backend server for the Contacts app in-class project.
-This project is part of [Udacity's React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

-You'll build the front end of the Contacts app throughout the course.
-Because the course is on React and doesn't cover Node or servers, we've built this server and an API to interact with it so can focus on building the front end portion of the project in React.
+Building the front end of the Contacts app.
+We've built this server and an API to interact with it.

 ## Getting Set Up